shahineb/ci-hackathon/README.md

 # Climate Informatics 2020 Data Challenge

-In the context of the [Climate Informatics 2020 conference](https://ci2020.web.ox.ac.uk/home) data challenge, we attempt to predict visible imagery at night using thermal infra-red observation.
+_In the context of the [Climate Informatics 2020 conference](https://ci2020.web.ox.ac.uk/home) data challenge, we attempt to predict visible imagery at night using thermal infra-red observation._

 ## Getting started

 __From command line__

-Setup a configuration file specifying experiment hyperparameters, templates provided here.
+Setup a configuration file specifying experiment hyperparameters, templates provided [here](https://github.com/shahineb/ci-hackathon/tree/master/config).

 Then run

 ```
 $ python run_training.py --cfg=path_to_config_file --o=path_to_logs_directory --device=gpu_id
 ```

+To reproduce the experiment submitted to the hackathon, one shall use configurations specfied by `config/base_unet.yaml`

 __From a notebook__